PyxisInt/SimOps/README.md

 ### **WARNING: FLIGHT SIMULATOR USE ONLY**

 SimOps is designed for use with PC-based flight simulation software.
-It is not designed for neither certified for real-world usage and such usage is expressly forbidden.
+It is not designed for, neither certified for real-world usage and such usage is expressly forbidden.